AndreaEnricoFranzoni/Functional_time_series_forecasting/README.md

 # Functional Time Series Forecasting
-The repo contains tests conducted on functional time series forecasting,
+The repo contains tests conducted on Functional Time Series (FTS) forecasting.

 Particular focus has been put on [Kargin-Onatski algorithm](https://core.ac.uk/download/pdf/82625156.pdf) algorithm, and its implementation in the package `PPCKO`, [here](https://github.com/AndreaEnricoFranzoni/PPCforAutoregressiveOperator).
-Tests for its predictive power and its performance have been performed.
+Tests for its predictive and computational performances have been performed.

 Specifically, the PPC KO predictor has been compared to other predictors.
-Forecasting has been performed for unidmensional and bidimensional domain data, synthetic and real-world.
+Forecasting has been performed for curves and surfaces FTS domain data; data have been generate synthetically but also come from real-world scenarios.

 > ❗️ **N.B.:** the folder with the **PACS** flag contains the tests reported in the report for the Advanced Programming for Scientific Computing (a.k.a.
 PACS) at Politecnico di Milano, a.y.
 2023/2024.